Country Houses and Palaces Along the Thames: London to Oxford

 Overnight: Hampton Court

 Our morning focuses on the first of a series of royal palaces that anchor our itinerary.
 Kew Palace has roots back to the 1630s and reflects the local taste for brick houses in a distinctively Dutch style.
-Modestly scaled, George III and Charlotte retreated here in the late 18th century as his health declined.
-Leading us through the collection and the remarkable kitchen block are curators Lee Prosser and Polly Putnam.
+Modestly scaled, but featuring a marvelous collection and a remarkable kitchen block, George III and Charlotte retreated here in the late 18th century as his health declined.
 Kew’s garden is of equal appeal, and we admire the iconic Great Pagoda, completed in 1762 to a design by architect Sir William Chambers, before enjoying lunch on site at The Botanical Brasserie.
-We continue to Ham House, a treasure chest of 17th-century paintings, furniture, and textiles, where we explore this microcosm of 17th- century material culture with curators Hannah Mawdsley and Jenny Saunt from the National Trust and Victoria & Albert Museum, respectively.
+We continue to Ham House, a treasure chest of 17th-century paintings, furniture, and textiles, where we explore this microcosm of 17th-century material culture with curators Hannah Mawdsley and Jenny Saunt from the National Trust and Victoria & Albert Museum, respectively.

 Included: B, L